Ponca 4d2a58fa5c6375adef5c4b208f4d47e016cecd6d

 Detailed Description

-class Ponca::HashSet< N, T, _HashFunctor >
+class Ponca::HashSet< N, T, _HashFunctor, OFFSET >

 Stores unique signed integer values in a contiguous array.